 This course explores the period of child development from the age of 3 up to 6 years.
 For students interested in early childhood and elementary education, this course represents the second in a sequence of three courses that focuses on early childhood.
-It emphasizes methods for creating learning materials and guiding preschool-aged children's learning in a variety of areas including art, language and literacy, mathematics, science, and physical activity.
-Through working in the Integrated Preschool, observing children, and planning and conducting activities, students gain an appreciation for the period of early childhood and the role of the adult in guiding learning.
+This course emphasizes methods used in creating learning materials and guiding preschool-aged children's learning in a variety of areas including art, language and literacy, mathematics, science and physical activity.
+Through working in the on-site Integrated Preschool, observing children, and planning and conducting activities, students gain an appreciation for the period of early childhood and the role of the adult in guiding children's learning.

-CASE INTERNSHIP Course #6832
+CASE INTERNSHIP Course # 6832

 Through working in the CASE classroom, students observe children, plan activities, and learn the principles of child growth and development.
-Offered as a Pass/Fail Class.
+Offered as a Pass/Fail Class

-PRESCHOOL INTERNSHIP Course #6843
+PRESCHOOL INTERNSHIP Course # 6843

 Through working in the Integrated Pre-School, students observe children, plan activities, and learn the principles of child growth and development.
-Each student must be able to provide his or her own transportation to the field site.
 Offered as a Pass/Fail Class

-DAVIS INTERNSHIP Course #6823
+DAVIS INTERNSHIP Course # 6823